ipld/go-ipld-prime/schema/gen/go/HACKME.md

 That's probably because they are.
 In general, if there's a choice between apparent redundancy in the generator itself versus almost any other tradeoff which affects the outputs, we prioritize the outputs.
-(This may be especially noticable when it comes to error messages: we emit a lot of them... while making sure they contain very specific references.
+(This may be especially noticeable when it comes to error messages: we emit a lot of them... while making sure they contain very specific references.
 This leads to some seemingly redundant code, but good error messages are worth it.)